10 Reasons Not to Buy an iPad Instead of a Laptop for a College Student

 1. It's expensive-ish

 An iPad, at its most basic 16GB configuration with Wi-Fi connectivity starts at $399 — and that's for last year's model.
 The latest model, which is packed with a retina display and all sorts of extra goodies, starts at $499.
 The higher-end models (that include 64GB of storage and 3G connectivity) can burn a hole into you wallet in the shape of $829 ... with additional per-month rates for data plans.
-Even at the cheaper end of the spectrum, we often find full-fledged laptops deals for about that price.
+Even at the cheaper end of the spectrum, we often find gaming laptop sales for about that price.
 Though the iPad 2 is close, it just doesn't make monetary sense to buy an iPad instead of a laptop.

 2. It's not the best solution for note-taking or editing documents